Beethoven House: Publishing house / publication series

-Documentation/catalogues
+Documentation and catalogues

-All these publications and the remaining library inventory of literature, manuscripts, pictures, press articles and recordings are listed in different catalogues.
+All these publications and the remaining library inventory of literature, manuscripts, pictures, press articles, and recordings are listed in different catalogues.
 These are also available online.
 The library catalogue alone contains more than 800 biographical representations of Beethoven, work monographs, sketch and source studies, documents on performance procedures and organology, studies in music history, documents relating to Vienna and Bonn, bibliographical and lexical reference books, historic magazines, in particular of the 19th century, documents and studies on reception history and programme booklets in current European languages.
 The aim to capture everything was already abandoned for the press archive that now focuses on local history and the reception of Beethoven literature.
 Among the sheet music prints original editions (i.e. the first editions Beethoven himself ordered) and other singing voice or score editions published during the lifetime of the composer are given priority.
 The spectrum is complemented with editions by major editors or publishers, reviews, pocket scores and critical new editions from other publishing houses.
 Apart from Beethoven-related music items a collection featuring early prints of Beethoven's contemporary musicians is maintained.
 It also includes recordings of gramophone records and long-playing records, music tapes, CDs and Beethoven films.
 The focus is set on complete and rare recordings.
 The list of the captured items not only contains the title of the publication but also information on content, origin and a short description.
 This is especially helpful for older, rare or comprehensive publications, printed sheet music and sheet music manuscripts.
 Detailed indexing provides additional information and makes searching easier.
 A current project is the reconstruction of Beethoven's own library to determine the composer's mind and way of thinking.
 The list of the books and music items from that it is known that the composer read, studied, copied, excerpted, put to music, lent and borrowed, gave away or intended to buy would be very long.
 However, even Beethoven's core belongings, his own book and music sheet collection, are only known partially.
 Therefore, the project tries to determine them more closely and bring them together at the Beethoven-Haus.
 Librarians and scientists contribute their knowledge and antiquarians and private collectors sell their books granting special conditions.
 By adopting books, friends of the Beethoven-Haus can also support the endeavour.

-Audio documentation of Beethoven's original instruments
+Audio documentation

 In order to let Beethoven's original instruments not only be heard in concerts, the Beethoven-Haus started a CD series.
 Renowned musicians such as Tabea Zimmermann, Daniel Sepec, the Schuppanzigh quartet, Jörg Demus and Andreas Staier perform compositions from Beethoven and his contemporaries on Beethoven's string instruments and pianofortes from Broadwood and Graf.
 Also documented herein are Pablo Casals's legendary visits at the Beethoven-Haus in 1955 and 1958 when he played on Beethoven's violoncello.